kaizer1v/-sublime-snippets/sublime-text/README.md

 # Sublime Snippets
 Portable snippets across the globe.
 Phew

-Copy and paste these into the following locations
+To copy the settings into the appropriate folder location for **sublime text 3** run the following command

 ### For Windows
 ```